 Staniel Cay has a population of about 100 people who are native to The Bahamas, and around 70 vacation homeowners.
 This cay showcases the real meaning of simple living and you can easily take a boat charter or a tour to explore this part of the Exumas.
-Visitors who go to Staniel Cay mostly go there to snorkel, swim with nurse sharks, try the swimming with the pigs experience, or just experience life on a remote island.
+Visitors who go to Staniel Cay mostly go there to snorkel, go kayaking or paddle boarding, swim with nurse sharks, try the swimming with the pigs experience, or just experience life on a remote island.
 If you want, you can even rent out a golf cart which can make it easier to get to some parts of the island.

 One of the biggest attractions in the Exumas is the swimming pigs and no list of things to do there would be complete without it.
 The pigs have made a home on Big Major Island and you can visit them as part of a tour in this area.
 On the island, there’s quite a number of pigs, including Rosie and her adorable piglets.
 The pigs often swim out to greet incoming boats, but more than likely to see what food you have to offer.
 You’ll have a greater chance of seeing them swim out if you do this tour in the morning.